WHICH FABRIC SHOULD I SKIN MY BOAT WITH?

 Some people use a coated fabric that is used for truck tarps.
 It works but I don’t care for it.
 Canvas is another good fabric but it is harder to work with and being a natural fabric it will rot so it needs extra care.
 You will see photos of kayak covered in clear vinyl, while this make s a great looking boat be warned, it is not durable!
 Once it punctures it will tear easily.
 It looks great but it not practical choice.

-Nylon is probably the most used fabric.
-Probably 95% of my clients skin my boats with polyester.
+Nylon is the most used fabric but probably 95% of my clients skin my boats with polyester.
 Both fabrics make good skins but they have different characteristics and skinning methods that will influence your choice.

 As I said, nylon is the most popular fabric.
 It stretches a lot before it breaks, it’s durable and will not puncture easy.
 Very few coatings will stick to nylon so your choices for waterproofing are limited.